 As a federally funded program, we are recognized by organizations including the Centers for Disease Control and Prevention and the National Hemophilia Foundation as a model of care that meets the needs of our patients.

 Patients with bleeding disorders who receive care through a designated Hemophilia Treatment Program like the one at Johns Hopkins All Children’s have a significantly reduced risk of bleeding complications, are less likely to be hospitalized secondary to bleeding complications and are more likely to lead normal, uninterrupted lives.

 Patients in our program receive care from a team of specialists trained in bleeding disorders, with patients and their families as core members of the care team.
 We provide seamless coordination of inpatient or emergency care when needed, and guide you and your child through services like integrated laboratory, medical imaging and pharmacy services.

-The disorders we treat in the Hemophilia and Bleeding Disorders Treatment Program include:
+The disorders we treat in the Hemophilia and Bleeding Disorders Treatment Center include:

 - Hemophilia A (Factor VIII deficiency) and Hemophilia B (Factor IX deficiency)